 We are committed to best practice environmental performance as we safely, responsibly and efficiently export Queensland coal to the world.

-As a neighbour of the Great Barrier Reef World Heritage Area, APO has systems and monitoring programs in place to balance environmental responsibilities with operational activity.
+As a neighbour of the Great Barrier Reef World Heritage Area, Abbot Point Operations (APO) has systems and monitoring programs in place to balance environmental responsibilities with operational activity.
 We meet our regulatory requirements and often exceed them.

 Demonstrating our commitment

 APO undertakes a range of operational and environmental actions to protect the 5,154 hectare Caley Valley Wetlands, including water quality and sediment testing at 14 different locations across the wetland.

 State-of-the-art systems and technology provide real-time water monitoring and the ability to forecast and model potential weather (such as heavy rainfall from tropical cyclones) against the terminal’s water storage capacity and take early action as necessary.

 The health of the Caley Valley Wetland is monitored by the Queensland Department of Environment and Science, which undertakes water quality and sediment testing at 14 locations within this nationally important coastal wetland.

 The Department’s latest Progress Report (2018-2021) showed no harm to the environmental values of the Caley Valley Wetland.

 Annual beach and marine sediment sampling is undertaken to monitor the overall health of our marine environment, which includes nesting beaches for turtles; feeding grounds for dugong; and migratory routes for humpback whales.